 Looking for a community partner to collaborate with?

-- For a listing of official community partners, download the following document: Learning Community Partners.
-(DOCX)
+- For a listing of official community partners, click on Community Partners Listing.

 - For assistance with selecting a new community partner for your course, please contact Christina Gonzalez-Salgado, the service-learning coordinator at (909) 869-4574 or firstname.lastname@example.org.